sayali-martal/Sarcasm_detector/README.md

 Sarcasm_Headlines_Dataset.json dataset is downloaded from https://www.kaggle.com/rmisra/news-headlines-dataset-for-sarcasm-detection/download.

-natural_language_processing.py file has the python code to predict if the given comment is sarcastic or not.
+natural_language_processing.py file has python code to predict if the given comment is sarcastic or not.